OpenTelecom/opentelecom.github.io/_posts/2017-07-04-ready-to-incorporate.markdown

 layout: default
 title:  "By-Laws for the Open Telecom Foundation complete."
 date:   2017-07-04 12:00:00
-categories: foundation incorporation non-profit
+categories: foundation by-laws non-profit
 ---

-After months of discussions formulating our By-Laws, we have collected all of the required signatures from our 7 founding volunteer Directors:
+After several months of meetings and discussions formulating our [By-Laws](/bylaws.html), we have reached agreement and collected all of the required signatures from our 7 founding volunteer Directors:

 * Alvaro Vargas
 * Cameron Beattie